Foshan: Rail

 Foshan is a main interchange for railway routes linking Guangzhou, Hong Kong and western Guangdong Province.
 It is connected with Hong Kong via the KCRC Guangdong Through Train service from Foshan railway station, an inter-city train service that was extended from Guangzhou to Foshan in the 1990s.

 Aviation

 The city is served by Foshan Shadi Airport, and later the Pearl River Delta International Airport.
+It is also served by Guangzhou Baiyun International Airport.

 Education

-Like other government schools in Mainland China, Mandarin is the primary language of instruction in Foshan's government schools.
+Like other government schools in mainland China, Mandarin is the primary language of instruction in Foshan's government schools.